Recognizing Abnormal Stress and Anxiety in Dogs

 When they feel like their world is unpredictable and the scary thing can show up at any time, they’re always anticipating a negative experience.
 In that case, their behavior may turn into generalized anxiety.

-According to PetMD, most fears, phobias, and anxieties develop in dogs at the onset of social maturity, from 12 to 36 months of age.
+Most fears, phobias, and anxieties develop in dogs at the onset of social maturity, from 12 to 36 months of age.
 It’s very important to address any anxiety that appears within this learning window by socializing your dog to people and other animals and exposing them to different environments, objects and walking surfaces.

 However, sometimes that key period gets missed or that formative period is wrought with uncertainty, like with some rescue dogs that have been juggled from home to home at an early age.
 Also, fear anxiety, phobia and generalized anxiety can develop despite an owner’s best efforts.